LenaNevel/to-do-for-me-and-you/README.md

 - add hide completed/incomplete
 - add sorting by dates of last modified
 - add ability to add subtasks to tasks in the middle of existing list
-- add ability to have "re-usable" lists that can be attached to another list